 The AA solar charger from XTG comes in a large sealed plastic container that was designed to hang from a retail rack or even sit along on a shelf in a store.
 Strangely, the solar cells were not shown in the container because they are located underneath the hinged cover.
 I felt this was a poor marketing decision by XTG because buyers want to see the solar panels when shopping for their AA or AAA battery charger.
 Inside the package, you will find the charger, an instruction manual, and a USB cable for connecting your mobile devices.

 The batteries are stored underneath a special plastic battery cover.
 You can choose to charge with the cover off for rapid removal but I choose to use the XTG-SLRBC as a standalone cell phone battery charger instead and left them inside.

 The USB ports in the front of the charger serve two purposes.
-The USB A port is used for charging cellular phones or a Nintendo DSi XL.
+The USB A port is used for charging cell phones or a Nintendo DSi XL.
 The Mini-B USB port is used for recharging the batteries inside this charger from a laptop computer or even a cigarette lighter charger.
 The versatility of charging options makes this emergency solar charger a must for any hurricane survival kit.

 The instruction manual for this portable camping solar battery charger is very detailed.
-You will complete coverage all functions of this product including some helpful troubleshooting tips.
+You will complete coverage of all functions of this product including some helpful troubleshooting tips.
 To help anyone looking for the XTG-SLRBC instruction manual on the Internet, we are providing this digital image.

-The provided instruction manual claims that you could fully recharge four NiMh batteries in two days of full sunlight.
+The provided instruction manual claims that you could fully recharge four NiMH batteries in two days of full sunlight.
 The USB charging rate for your portable devices like the Amazon Kindle 3G is listed as 350ma.
 I was very interested in testing this device thoroughly before giving it any sort of endorsement from BayReviews.
 The following are the results of a suite of detailed scientific tests.

 AA Sony Cycle Energy Charge Time